df15h-moddable/df15h-creation-engine/docs/README.md

-# How to Mod BGS CE
+# How to Mod BGS CE Games

-Trying to make sense (for myself) of the deep, dark, tangled jungle that is the world of Creation Engine modding -- not only end-user configuration, but also how to create various kinds of mods (CK, Papyrus, C++) from scratch.
+In this repository, I try to make sense (for myself) of the deep, dark, tangled jungle that is the world of Creation Engine modding -- not only end-user configuration, but also how to create various kinds of mods (CK, Papyrus, C++) from scratch.

 - BGS = Bethesda Game Studios
 - CE = Creation Engine